SilvioWeging/kASA/README.md

 ##### Optional paramameters
 * `-c (--content) <file>`: Path and name of the content file either downloaded or created from genomic data.
 * `-a (--alphabet) <file> <number>`: If you'd like to use a different translation alphabet formated in the NCBI compliant way, provide the file (gc.prt) and the id (can be a string).
 Please use only letters in the range ['A',']'] from the ASCII table for your custom alphabet.
 Default: Hardcoded translation table.
 * `-z (--translated)`: Tell kASA, that the input consists of protein sequences.
-Currently in BETA.
 * `--three`: Use only three reading frames instead of six.
 Halves index size but implies the usage of `--six` during identification if the orientation of the reads is unknown.
 Default: off.
+* `--taxidasstr`: Taxonomic IDs are treated as strings and not integers.
+A fifth column will be added to the content file indicating the integer associated with this taxid.
 ```
 <path to kASA>/kASA build -c <content file> -d <path and name of the index file> -i <folder or file> -t <temporary directory> -m <amount of RAM kASA can use> -n <number of threads>
 e.g.: [weging@example:/kASA$] build/kASA build -c example/work/content.txt -d  example/work/index/exampleIndex -i example/work/example.fasta -m 8 -t example/work/tmp/ -n 2